algonquindesign/type/_type-3/sell-sheet/plan-your-design.md

 Page layout sketches will help you get this project completed as quickly as possible.
 Put **pencil to paper** to create as many thumbnails as possible.

 [![Go to Pinterest]({{site.url}}/svg/button-pinterest.svg){:width="40%"}](https://pin.it/52a2wfv){:target="_blank"}

-Once you have lots and lots, you can create a higher fidelity sketch of your layout.
-This one should be accurate enough that any designer could use it to build the design as you intended.